josshhz11/Project-NTU-STARS/README.md

 This should be done for the following python libraries: **selenium** and **telegram**.

+Alternatively, you can just run this command-line to download all the libraries above that's required:

+`pip install -r requirements.txt`

 Afterwards, you should be good to go!

 ## How can we use this program?